burtonjb/computer-graphics/README.md

 And as a side note, an alpha of 255 is not transparent and an alpha of 0 is fully transparent.

-TODO: images for pixel colors.
-RGB, mixed, and half-alpha

 | Description | Pixel Values | Example image |
 |--|--|--|
 |Red|(255, 0, 0, 255)|![](./docs/pixel_red.png)|